-The Milestone Prizes, totaling US$6 million, are for demonstrating (via actual testing and analysis) robust hardware and software to overcome key technical risks in the areas of imaging, mobility and lander systems — all three being necessary to achieve a successful Google Lunar XPRIZE mission.
-Milestone Prizes are available in each of those three categories and the prize value and maximum number of winning teams for each are summarized below.
+The Milestone Prizes, totaling US$6 million, demonstrated (via actual testing and analysis) robust hardware and software to overcome key technical risks in the areas of imaging, mobility and lander systems — all three being necessary to achieve a successful Google Lunar XPRIZE mission.
+Milestone Prizes were available in each of those three categories.
+The prize value and winning teams are:

 Landing Milestone: The landing system includes all hardware and software that support a soft-landing of the Google Lunar XPRIZE spacecraft on the Moon.
-Judges will monitor teams as they test items such as the following:
+Judges monitored teams as they tested items such as the following:

 - Attitude control en route to the Moon